 Ryan Jones (firstname.lastname@example.org)

-Ryan’s earliest sports memories begin with the rocking Indians teams of the 90’s.
-The Tribe was winning, Hootie and the Blowfish were playing, and life couldn’t get much better for this peewee sports fan.
+Ryan’s earliest sports memories begin with the rocking Indians teams of the ‘90’s.
+The Tribe was winning, Hootie and the Blowfish were playing and life couldn’t get much better for this young sports fan.
 Then came David Justice’s Game 6 home run in the ’95 World Series, and Joe Table’s blown save in ’97.
 The stage had been set for a lifetime of heartache.
 Attending his first Browns game in ’99, Ryan got his first real dose of being a Browns fan as Akili Smith drove the Bengals 80 yards down the field for the winning score in the final seconds.
-Through attending countless Browns, Indians, and Cavs games with his father Ryan grew into a typical, diehard Cleveland fan: loyal, passionate, self loathing, and extremely quick to overreact to the slightest bit of success (his dog is named after the great Sasha Pavlovic).
+Through attending countless Browns, Indians and Cavs games with his father, Ryan grew into a typical, diehard Cleveland fan: loyal, passionate, self-loathing and extremely quick to overreact to the slightest bit of success (his dog is named after the great Sasha Pavlovic).

 As he grew older, he was able to take to the fields and courts himself, playing football and basketball for Hudson High School.
-If rooting for teams named the Indians, Cavaliers, and Browns weren’t bad enough, Ryan was now an Explorer.
-Living by the mantra “If you look good, you feel good.
-If you feel good, you play good”, Ryan was shocked that his appropriate number of wristbands, stylish cleats, and fly gloves did not land him any scholarship offers.
-Instead, he turned his efforts to Miami University from where he graduated in 2012.
-His greatest sports memories are the goal line stand against Mike Vick in ’02, LeBron’s buzzer beater against Orlando in the ECF, and Landon Donovan’s goal against Algeria in the 2010 World Cup.
+If rooting for teams named the Indians, Cavaliers and Browns weren’t bad enough, Ryan was now an Explorer.
+Living by the mantra, “If you look good, you feel good.
+If you feel good, you play good,” Ryan was shocked that his appropriate number of wristbands, stylish cleats and fly gloves did not land him any scholarship offers.
+Instead, he turned his efforts to Miami University and graduated in 2012.
+His greatest sports memories are the goal-line stand against Mike Vick in ’02, LeBron’s buzzer-beater against Orlando in the Eastern Conference Finals and Landon Donovan’s goal against Algeria in the 2010 World Cup.